This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 This recipe for slow-roasted cherry tomatoes is adapted from Dorie Greenspan’s, and is one of my favorites from her book Around My French Table.

-Why Slow-Roast cherry Tomatoes?
+Why Slow-Roast Cherry Tomatoes?

 Slow-roasted cherry tomatoes are like a mix between sun-dried tomatoes and the most flavorful summer tomato on the planet.